 More Information About Cycas

 In the winter, cycads prefer well-drained sandy soil and drier conditions to prevent root rot.
 They are also salt tolerant plants.
 Cycas species are heavy feeders, so you should give them plenty of compost.
 After a few years of growth, they become quite drought-tolerant.
-Cycas plants prefer sunny spots, but adapt well to partial shade conditions.
-When you are ready to buy cyads for your perennial garden or your home, we hope you will check out our online list of cycads for sale.
+They prefer sunny spots, but adapt well to partial shade conditions.